usvi/easy_multi_pxe/README.md

 Easy Multi PXE is an iPXE-powered simple pxe server.
 Currently it is able to boot in 64bit BIOS mode, but in the future it will support all crisscrossses from 32/64bit and BIOS/EFI.
 Possibly even signed efi stuff.

 ## Status
+* 2024-09-11 DO NOT USE THIS DOCUMENTATION.
+IT IS OUTDATED.
+Instead look at the scripts.
+Recently Debian DVD iso provisioning was made to work.
 * 2023-09-12 Doing heavy refactoring.
 Everything will break.
 * 2023-10-06 Done refactoring.
 Ubuntu provisioning works.
 Systemrescuecd provisioning works.
 Windows not.
 Documentation outdated.